MariaExtrella/QATestTheAgileMonkeys/README.md

             | generatorUser |

-As result we have three new users created by three post requests like this:
+As result, three new users are created by three post requests like this:

       {"password":"Password_1","role":"User","username":"username2@test.com"}